Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Construction of the fundamental solution

-\begin{remark} Note that the above proof could not work if the coefficients $a_{ij}(x,t)$ of $H$ were only Dini continuous: indeed we have exploited multiple times Lemma \ref{Dini lemma 1.1}, which in turn requires the validity of the double Dini condition (\ref{double Dini omega}) for $\omega$. \end{remark}
+\begin{remark} The above proof could not work if the coefficients $a_{ij}(x,t)$ of $H$ were only Dini continuous: indeed we have exploited multiple times Lemma \ref{Dini lemma 1.1}, which in turn requires the double Dini condition to hold for $\omega$. \end{remark}